bluenote-1577/skani-test/README.md

 ### Re-benchmarking Pasolli et al. cophenetic correlation, etc

 To reproduce the cophenetic correlation results and the ANI vs contamination/incompleteness regression plot, you need to download all genomes from Pasolli et al. located at http://segatalab.cibio.unitn.it/data/Pasolli_et_al.html.
 Specifically the Part 1 - 5 files.
+These files are about 350 GB in total.

 After downloading these files, extract them and place them in `references`.
 Then run